ankeetmaini/blog/content/posts/planning-checklist.md

 </tbody>
 </table>

-*here the stories can be implementation tasks, or creation of hld, lld or a poc*
+here the stories can be implementation tasks, or creation of hld, lld or a poc. the entire activity is done by the aforementioned people to add details of the work that will be carried out by the team in the next sprint.

 ## 5. sprint planning (bi-weekly)
 <table>